Library and information science: Academic

 The study of academic librarianship covers library services for colleges and universities.
-Issues of special importance to the field may include copyright; technology, digital libraries, and digital repositories; academic freedom; open access to scholarly works; as well as specialized knowledge of subject areas important to the institution and the relevant reference works.
+Issues of special importance to the field may include copyright; technology; digital libraries and digital repositories; academic freedom; open access to scholarly works; and specialized knowledge of subject areas important to the institution and the relevant reference works.
 Librarians often divide focus individually as liaisons on particular schools within a college or university.
+Academic librarians may be subject specific librarians.

 Some academic librarians are considered faculty, and hold similar academic ranks to those of professors, while others are not.
 In either case, the minimal qualification is a Master of Arts in Library Studies or a Master of Arts in Library Science.
 Some academic libraries may only require a master's degree in a specific academic field or a related field, such as educational technology.